nikogriffs/nikogriffs/README.md

 Skills: REACT / JS / NODE / EXPRESS / HTML / CSS / GIT / FIGMA

 - 🔭 I am currently actively looking for a job
-- 📫 How to reach me: me@nikogriffs.ru
+- 📫 How to contact me by email: me@nikogriffs.ru
+     How to contact me in telegram: https://t.me/nikogriffs
 - ⚡ Fun fact: I'm blond